 11. Isolation Comfort – Some people have difficulty going to sleep alone.
 Whether you’re living on your own for the first time, going through a breakup, or feeling isolated from the pandemic, having a soothing voice in the background can be comforting.
 Tuning in to a familiar voice is the push some people need to drift off in an empty room.

-12. Natural Aid – Some people are wary of or prefer not to use medications and over-the-counter sleep aids.
-For those that have difficulty pinpointing their sleeping problems, podcasts can be a natural, non-pharmaceutical way to get some sleep.
+12. Natural Aid – Some people are wary of or prefer not to use medications andover-the-counter sleep aids.
+For those that have difficulty pinpointing their sleeping problems, podcasts can be a natural sleep remedy, and a non-pharmaceutical way to get some sleep.
 Through different programs, you may find your difficulty lies in overthinking, uncomfortable sleeping positions, or a hyper-focus on the act of falling asleep itself.
 It’s important to note, if you’re having problems sleeping every night, you should consult your doctor about any concerns.